LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 **Composition:** Participating teams' captains

-**Role:** Work alongside the staff to provide checks and balances, and handle ethical concerns
+**Role:** Work alongside the staff to provide checks and balances, address conduct-related issues

 **Responsibilities:**
 - Approve key staff decisions by majority vote
 - Provide advice and guidance on league operations
 - Serve as a bridge between the community and leadership
-- Investigate ethical complaints
+- Investigate conduct-related issues
 - Provide recommendations for resolving complex issues

 **Transparency:**